andreagrisafi/SALTED/example/water_monomer_cp2k/README.rst

 In what follows, we describe how to generate training electron densities of a dataset made of water monomers and dimers, using the CP2K simulation program.
 NB: this is made possible through to the official development version of CP2K (https://github.com/cp2k/cp2k).

-1. The following input arguments must be added to the :code:`inp.qm` section:
+1. The file inp.yaml is the input file used by salted routines (the description of all keywords is available at https://salted.readthedocs.io/en/latest/input/).
+The following input arguments must be added to the :code:`inp.qm` section in it:

    :code:`qmcode`: define quantum-mechanical code as :code:`cp2k`